 I am also in the process of developing several other syllabi for courses that I may be able to teach in the future.
 The development of these course syllabi represent my interest in a wide range of studies and could be used by varyious university departments.
 Those course syllabi in development include:

-Finally, I have also included examples of exams and projects that were previously used in my course with success.
+Finally, I have also included examples of exams, projects, and lecture slides that were previously used in my course with success.
 The exam for G203 found below is entirely a written-response exam including short, medium, and long essay responses.
 This type of exam is often quite foreign to the students but many enjoy the different style as it allows them to openly express their ideas and knowledge gained through the course.
 Although the exams take a great deal of time to grade they provide the best measure of student learning for this course.
 Also included below is a semester project for my Cultural Geography course (G203).
 This project is adapted from one developed by Dr. Edmunds Bunkse, for whom I was a teaching assistant.
 The project requires that students observe the course material in the real world and then respond and reflect about their experiences.
+The lecture slides are from a multi-lecture presentation about mapping and mental/cognitive understanding of maps and their use and function.
+I have not taught World Regional Geography again since this presentation was made and look forward to updating the slides to a more modern format and including notes from its original use to improve its learning outcomes.